-Different countries have different power levels and also frequency selections.
-To ensure device operation follows regulatory compliance rules, the operator should make sure that correct country code where device will be used, is selected.
+Different countries have different power levels and frequency selections.
+To ensure the device's operation follows regulatory compliance rules, the operator should make sure that the correct country code where device will be used, is selected.
 The channel list, output power limits, IEEE 802.11 and Channel Spectrum Width modes will be tuned according to the regulations of the selected country.
 Station setting must match AP country code setting.